jdaw1/chart_markers/Documentation/ChartMarkers_Gallery.md

-<br/><br/> <a name="grouped_by"></a>The next two sections were originally intended to help find visual similarities.
+<br/><br/> <a name="grouped_by"></a>The next two sections were originally intended to help find visual similarities; and the line section was added later for a similar purpose.
-In both sections, the categories are not hard-edged: some of the markers seem eligible for multiple places.
+The categories and orderings are not well-defined: some rearrangements would have been equally performant.
-But it doesn&rsquo;t matter: this is merely a presentation of the markers, not part of their definition.
+But it doesn&rsquo;t matter: this is merely a presentation of the data, not part of the definition.

 ## <a name="by_shape"></a>Grouped by outer shape ##